 How demand shocks affect the economy

-Surprise events lead to an increase or decrease in demand for goods or services.
-Government stimulus programs, high levels of consumer confidence, easy credit, economic expansion in key trading partners can increase aggregate demand.
-Conversely, a high increase in tax rates, tight credit, recession in trading partner countries can cause negative demand shocks.
+Surprise events can increase or decrease demand for goods or services.
+Government stimulus programs, high levels of consumer confidence, easy credit, and economic expansion in key trading partners can increase aggregate demand.
+Conversely, a high increase in tax rates, tight credit, and recession in trading partner countries can cause negative demand shocks.

 Aggregate demand soars